James Lofton: Coaching career

 Lofton became the wide receiver coach for the San Diego Chargers in 2002 and continued that role until he was fired on January 22, 2008.
 Early in his coaching career, Lofton watched Robert Woods in a high school track meet, he noted that he would be an incredible NFL prospect.
 In 2005 at the NFL draft, Lofton played catch with Desean Jackson, noting he was going to be an excellent deep ball threat.
 Lofton was later announced as a candidate to become head coach for Oakland Raiders in 2007 but the job would later go to Lane Kiffin.
 In 2008, the Raiders hired him as their wide receivers coach.
-On January 13, 2009, Lofton was let go by the Oakland Raiders and replaced by Sanjay Lal.
+On January 13, 2009, Lofton was let go by the Raiders and replaced by Sanjay Lal.

 Broadcasting career

 Lofton served as a color analyst and sideline reporter for NFL coverage on Westwood One radio from 1999 to 2001.
 In 2009, he re-joined the network to team with Dave Sims and later Kevin Kugler on Sunday Night Football broadcasts.
 He moved to a television position on the NFL on CBS in 2017, replacing the departing Solomon Wilcots.
-He has been the game analyst paired with Andrew Catalon since then.
-In 2023, Lofton was considered by many to be in the running for a promotion to higher tiers of the announcing ranks on CBS.
+Lofton departed CBS after the 2023 season.